 Weiyu LIN

 M.A.
-Fellowship 2018-2020.
-I transitioned from my undergraduate studies of Spanish and French literature to now studying Buddhism.
-In this new field, I retain my inclination to stay close to the text and language.
-I have started my studies of Tibetan and Japanese, hoping that one day I could traverse across Buddhist scriptures and scholarship with minimum language barrier.
-As for the classical Chinese, I am putting myself through intensive translation exercises, using primarily Fazang’s philosophical treatises that bear on the practice of panjiao (doctrinal classification).
-Through translation and annotation, I wish to refine my sensitivity to Buddhist language and to make my foray into studying the intellectual history of medieval Chinese Buddhism.
+Fellowship 2018-2020 Weiyu transitioned from his undergraduate studies of Spanish and French literature to studying Buddhism.
+In this new field, he retained his inclination to stay close to the text and language.
+He has started his studies of Tibetan and Japanese, hoping that one day he could traverse across Buddhist scriptures and scholarship with minimum language barrier.
+As for the classical Chinese, he is putting himself through intensive translation exercises, using primarily Fazang’s philosophical treatises that bear on the practice of panjiao (doctrinal classification).
+Through translation and annotation, Weiyu wishes to refine his sensitivity to Buddhist language and to make his foray intostudying the intellectual history of medieval Chinese Buddhism.

 University of California, Berkeley